10 Tips for Creating a Branded Careers Page

 Deskless workers are people who are on the go.
 They don’t work in an office, so they don’t always have a computer on hand.
 If your careers page is not currently set to be mobile responsive, you are missing out on a lot of candidates.
 If your careers page is mobile-friendly, you can produce more applicants.
 This also helps people apply for your job on the spot, instead of having to remember to get home and get on a computer to apply.

 Creating a careers page can be overwhelming, but once you have it done, all you’ll have to do is maintain it.
 It’s worth having because it can attract the right people and help you get those quality candidates you’ve been looking for.
-If you’re hiring and need help, or you’re curious about what other ways you can get more high-quality candidates for your blue-collar roles, you can try out the entire Team Engine platform at no-cost.
+If you’re hiring and need help, or you’re curious about what other ways you can get more high-quality candidates for your blue-collar roles, you can try out the entire Team Engine platform risk-free.